I create financial plans. I love plans and planning. In fact, I'm pretty passionate about it.

 The inheritance is less than what you thought it would be.

-Our job isn't to defend an outdated map.
+My job isn't to defend an outdated map.
 It's to help you navigate a changing landscape.
 It's not about the plan, it's about the ongoing process of planning.

 The course corrections with the pilot on board are what really matter.